JonahKF/odin-testingPractice/README.md

-# template
+# Testing Practice

-Template repo for The Odin Project lessons.
-Created during the "Revisiting Webpack" lesson.
+Project for The Odin Project's JavaScript course.
+Environment for performing tests using node.js and Jest.
+Configured 'npm test' to call Jest.
+Jest and Babel configured to support latest ES syntax for importing modules.